 What freelance services should you offer?

-In fact, I’ve read many blogs and subscribed to a lot of online courses enough to know that people have different opinions in regards to this.
+I’ve read many blogs and subscribed to a lot of online courses enough to know that people have different opinions in regard to this.

 To save you the trouble, here are some ideas: